 “Live long, laugh loudly.”

-A litigator specialising in court disputes concerning technology, intellectual property, real estate and shareholder oppression, Adrian earned his IT chops as former general counsel at CrimsonLogic, a Singapore government technology company that provides network services in the legal, healthcare and trade sectors.
-This background, plus a rare second degree in computer science and psychology, gives this experienced courtroom lawyer the solid foundation to address technology disputes.
+Notably, Adrian also possesses a rare second degree in computer science and psychology.
+This background, plus his experience as former general counsel at CrimsonLogic, a Singapore government technology company that provides network services in the legal, healthcare and trade sectors, puts Adrian in particularly good stead to address technology disputes, which are a burgeoning legal battleground.
 These range from data centre construction, social media defamation, copyright infringement and passing-off in relation to consumer electronics, and patent infringement of vaccines.

 Adrian’s keen interest in technology stems from his youth, when he used to build his own gaming computers from scratch.
 He no longer plays first-person shooters: these days it is blitz and lightning online chess, which he plays with the same sharp strategic thinking that he employs when he fights a case.

 But he is perhaps better known as an award-winning novelist, and his books have been adapted for stage and screen.
 Adrian is recognised among professionals for his writing, which has appeared in a variety of media, ranging from The Business Times to his popular social media op-eds on law and current affairs which have amassed millions of views.

 “Excellent at absorbing a massive amount of information and possesses an extremely sound understanding of the law and applying the law to the facts.
 He expertly identifies the legal issues and the causes of action at law and equity, and provides excellent advice on the way forward to achieve justice for the clients.”